-There are two HotStandby commands that can do a full copy - i.e. that copy the database file(s) from the Primary to the Secondary.
+There are two HotStandby commands that can do a full copy, that is to say, they copy the database file(s) from the Primary to the Secondary.
 You may use either of the following:

-'''

-ADMIN COMMAND 'hotstandby netcopy';

-ADMIN COMMAND 'hotstandby copy [<directory name>]';
+ADMIN COMMAND 'hotstandby netcopy'; ADMIN COMMAND 'hotstandby copy [<directory_name>]';

-'''

-The netcopy operation copies the database over the network to a Secondary server that is running and can receive the file(s) over the network.
+The netcopy operation copies the database over the network to a Secondary server that is running and can receive the files over the network.
 The copy operation copies the database files to a specified disk drive directory that is visible to the Primary server.
 The secondary server must not be running during the copy operation.
-The netcopy command is usually preferable to the copy command, so most of our examples will show only netcopy, not "copy".
+The netcopy command is usually preferable to the copy command, so most of the examples will show only netcopy, not copy.

-The copy and netcopy commands are described in Section 6.3.9, "Copying a Database File from Primary Server to a Specified Directory" and Section 6.3.5, "Copying a Primary Database to a Secondary Over the Network".
+The copy and netcopy commands are described in "Copying a database file from the primary server to a specified directory" on page 86 and "Copying a primary database to a secondary over the network" on page 82.